Listen to an audio file of this tool.

 Step 5.
 Recognize Effort and Quality to Foster Motivation

 - Recognize and call out when it is going well.
 It may seem obvious, but it’s easy not to notice when all is moving along smoothly.
-When children are trying out some of the steps you’ve taught them, a short, specific call out is all that’s needed.
+When your child is trying out some of the steps you’ve taught them, a short, specific call out is all that’s needed.
 “I noticed you enlisted a safety buddy at recess today, and Julie left you alone.
 Yes!
 Excellent.”

 - Build celebrations into your routine.
-For example, “Let’s try out a few role plays then, put our worries away and enjoy snuggling up to a good book.”
+For example, “Let’s try out a few role plays and then put our worries away and enjoy snuggling up to a good book.”
 Include hugs in your repertoire of ways to appreciate one another.

 Engaging in these five steps is an investment that builds your skills as an effective parent to use on many other issues and builds important skills that will last a lifetime for your child.
 Throughout this tool, there are opportunities for children to become more self-aware, to deepen their social awareness, to exercise their self-management skills, to work on their relationship skills, and to demonstrate and practice responsible decision making.